-Emma Andersen vows to recover from the past in 'The Wedding Song'
+Emma Andersen Vows to Recover from the Past in "The Wedding Song"

 Among the natural and beautiful chaos of life, it’s natural human tendency to become lost in a picturesque reverie of what the future might look like.
 However, life does not always work out as we intended.
 This is the struggle that Emma Andersen explores in her latest single, “The Wedding Song.”
 In “The Wedding Song,” the Nashville singer-songwriter eloquently explores the pain and disappointment that comes with ending a relationship after basking in the grandeur of hopes and promises.